karlnicholas/javaee-security-quickstart-archetype/readme.md

 Install the security-domain
 ----------------

-The jboss-security-domain.xml is the xml fragment that needs to be copied to the Wildfly server's configuration file, typically standalone.xml.
-Find the <security-domains> section of the configuration file and insert the contents of the jboss-security-domain.xml into the section as a new <security-domain>.
-This could conceivably be done through wildfly commands, but I haven't sorted that out yet.
+The security configuration of Wildfly needs to be updated because this archetype uses container managed security.
+The file jboss-security-domain.xm, found in the root of your new project must be manually added to the Wildfly server's configuration file, which is typically standalone.xml.
+Find the `<security-domains>` section of the configuration file and insert the contents of the jboss-security-domain.xml into the section as a new `<security-domain>`.
+Note: This could be done through wildfly console commands, but I haven't worked out how to do that yet.

 Test the project
 ----------------